 Feed this question to Google and it coughs up – ‘An “internship” is an opportunity offered by an employer to potential employees, called “interns”, to work at a firm for a fixed, limited period of time.’

 Let’s make it simpler for you – it’s a job before the actual job, a peek into your career before it actually starts.
 You will go to the office (unless you do a work-from-home internship), have real responsibilities, learn new skills and utilize your existing ones (if any), and get paid (generally).
 Sounds great, right?

-Now, why you should do an internship?
+Now, why should you do an internship?